mulias/possum_parser_language/docs/stdlib-ast.md

     var_node = alphas -> Var $ {"type": "var", "value": Var}
     ```

 - `prefix`: Parser for operators that can be placed in front of any value.
 The result of `prefix` must be an array with two elements.
 The first element must be an object, the node for the AST, and the second element must be a number, the operator's binding power.
-If there are no prefix operators to parse, use the `fail` parser to skip this step.
+If there are no prefix operators to parse, use the `@fail` parser to skip this step.
 In the following example `prefix` parses either a minus sign or the `not` keyword, and returns a tuple with a node object and binding power in both cases.

     ```
     prefix =